The major subtypes of Alzheimer’s disease.

 Whether a person is at risk of developing the disease versus actively manifesting symptoms is often reflective of the number of their suboptimal biomarkers: as few as three to five suboptimal lab values may be observed in an at-risk pre-symptomatic person versus up to 25 in a symptomatic person.
 (See chapter 7, The "Cognoscopy" — Where Do You Stand? in Dr. Bredesen’s book The End of Alzheimer’s)

-Dr. Anne Chappel has been trained by Dr. Bredesen personally, and seen his successes first hand.
-She is now offering this cutting edge approach to cognitive decline reversal to our patients.
-If you would like to discuss your personal experience and have a tailor-made solution for your cognitive health, book in with Dr Anne Chappel at Evergreen Doctors today.
+Dr. Anne Chappel and Dr Chris Chappel have been trained by Dr. Bredesen, and seen his successes first hand.
+They now offer this cutting edge approach to cognitive decline reversal to our patients.
+If you would like to discuss your personal experience and have a tailor-made solution for your cognitive health, book in at Evergreen Doctors today.

 Read the Studies:

 Alzheimer’s disease is one of the most significant healthcare problems nationally and globally.
 Recently, the first description of the reversal of cognitive decline in patients with early Alzheimer’s disease or its precursors, MCI (mild cognitive impairment) and SCI (subjective cognitive impairment), was published.
 The therapeutic approach used was programmatic and personalized rather than monotherapeutic and invariant, and was dubbed metabolic enhancement for neurodegeneration (MEND).
 Patients who had to discontinue work were able to return to work, and those struggling at work were able to improve their performance.
 The patients, their spouses, and their co‐workers all reported clear improvements.
 READ THE STUDY